Top 10 Worst Companies in the World

 Nobody should care about this demonizing company.
 Never waste your money on anything EA does.
 NEVER!

-AT&T AT&T is an American telecommunications company that provides a broad array of services including mobile telephony, broadband, and television services.
-Founded in 1885, AT&T has grown to be one of the largest telecommunications companies in the world.
-The company focuses on delivering reliable, high-quality... read more
+AT&T is an American telecommunications company that provides a wide range of services including mobile telephony, broadband internet, and television.
+Founded in 1885, AT&T has become one of the largest telecommunications companies in the world.
+The company is known for delivering reliable, high-quality... read more

 They were tricking my great-grandfather into bad deals.